top of page

 When the Part Isn’t Clear: Eliminating Guesswork

 Not every request is a clean catalog item.
+Sometimes:

-• the part is not well defined
+• The part is not well defined.

-• your looking for services
+• You're looking for services.

-• multiple vendors are possible
+• Multiple vendors are possible.

-• pricing needs to be confirmed
+• Pricing needs to be confirmed.

+Without structure, users guess, and that creates downstream problems.
+This is where integrated and automated fast and easy quoting comes in.
 Instead of guessing, users request quotes directly from vendors, compare options, and bring back clean, validated data.
+Again, the goal is the same: get it right the first time.

 What Happens When You Fix the Input